Social work (M23)

 What our students say

 This course is ideal if you are a graduate committed to a future career in social work.

-The assessment mode for this course includes formative assignments; a short on-line law test; written academic assignments of various kinds; reflections on experiential learning such as the Group Relations Conference in the 2nd year.
+The assessment mode for this course includes formative assignments, a short on-line law test, written academic assignments and reflections on experiential learning such as the Group Relations Conference in the 2nd year.

 Enquire about this courseMake an enquiry